Pagan Love Song (1950)

 The bronzed and be-flowered Mimi, a half-American, half-Tahitian girl, was raised on the island but longs for the good old U.S. of A. "All my life's been one long vacation," she sighs, "and I'm bored."
 Luckily, Hap Endicott arrives on the scene.
 He's an Ohio schoolteacher who has come to manage his late uncle's coconut plantation.
 The two meet cute, and love and singing ensue.
 Includes songs at the drop of the hat, some terrific Tahitian dancing, and a lovely moment when a lovelorn Hap looks up and sees Mimi swimming gracefully among the clouds.- Written by Ali Davis

 A man from Ohio inherits a coconut plantation and falls in love with a half-American, half-Tahitian beauty.
-Song and swim ensues in the tropical paradise.- Written by L. Hamre
+Song-and-swim musical ensues in the tropical paradise.- Written by L. Hamre

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.